suhasmaddali/suhasmaddali/README.md

 * Moreover, This could lead to problems such as __corrosion__ and other errors.
 * Since it takes a lot of time for people to detect the defects in steel, proper analysis and prediction mechanisms must be undertaken.
 * Predictions can be generated by the __Convolutional Neural Networks (CNNs)__ based on the past training examples.
-* Therefore, this would save a lot of time and effort by companies when they deploy __machine learning models__ in predicting the damage present in the steel.
+* Therefore, this would save a lot of time and effort by companies when they deploy __machine learning models__ in predicting the damage present in steel.
 * We would use deep learning models in predicting the defects in steel respectively.

 <hr style="border:0.01px solid blue">

 🕸 [__Convolutional Neural Networks CNN Implementation Using Keras__](https://github.com/suhasmaddali/Convoluted-Neural-Networks-CNN-Implementation-Using-Keras)
 * This is a simple project to implement Convolutional Neural Network and note its working.
 * Different __layer sizes__ and __different kernels__ are chosen and trained on a simple dataset.
-The data that was taken was __MNIST__ that is available in Kaggle.
+The data that was taken was __MNIST__ which is available in Kaggle.
 * There are different kernel sizes considered and outputs are noted using a graph respectively.
 * By doing this project, I've learned to use __Keras__ and __Tensorflow__ for building Convolutional Neural Networks (CNNs) respectively.